 Decorate on a Budget

 How can I re-design or decorate my interior space without any major constructional changes and without spending too much money?
+How can I decorate on a budget?

 What should I do first?